11 Jun Is it time for Africa’s own edition of Vogue?

-Vogue Magazine, the bastion of taste, the height of style and the encyclopaedia of world fashion has for more than 100 years served as the beacon of inspiration for the universe of fashion.
-The constellation of stars within music, fashion and the arts that have graced thousands of issues across dozens of territories are some of the most important figures of contemporary and modern popular culture.
-As culture evolves and spreads, so too has the magazine matched this evolution.
+Vogue Magazine, the bastion of taste, the height of style and the encyclopedia of world fashion has, for more than 100 years, served as the beacon of inspiration for the universe of fashion.
+The constellation of stars within music, fashion and the arts that have graced thousands of issues across dozens of territories are some of the most important figures of contemporary popular culture.
+And as culture evolves and spreads, so too has the magazine matched this evolution.
 With the fashion world becoming more fragmented and a growing number of readers outside the traditional fashion capitals clamouring to be part of the conversation, Vogue has met the needs of many of these consumers by debuting Middle Eastern and East European editions of the magazine.
 However, one territory has been left conspicuously behind leaving what should be a glaring void that the publishing icon seems in no hurry to fill.
 The question remains: Where is Vogue Africa?

 We in Africa have known for decades of the creativity and thirst for inclusion on the global stage, but it is much more recently that we have been afforded the opportunity by the rest of the world to showcase our talents on equal footing.
 For too long the notion of Africa as a backwater, offering nothing more than novel ideas but nothing approaching what the West has determined as the height of fashion, has persisted.
 Recent years have seen more and more of what makes Africa great making it out of the borders of the continent and onto the world stage.
 But, in order to really make the case for an African Vogue we need to make the case from every angle and see why we are deserving of our own version of the most important fashion publication on Earth.